aiovin/lazy-vps/README.md

 In addition to Ansible, the following will be installed: python3-pip, python3-venv, and neofetch.
 All other necessary utilities are typically pre-installed in modern distributions.
 No additional or unnecessary packages beyond these will be installed.

+> [!NOTE]
+> *Most likely, the whole script could've been done more easily just in bash, but I just felt like trying out Ansible for fun, so no complaints about the approach.*

 ---

 # lazy vps setup (rus)